 Here’s where it gets interesting.
-Business planning with an attorney is basically the same thing as a regular business plan—but here you’re also taking into consideration the legal aspect of entrepreneurship.
+Business planning with an attorney is the same thing as a regular business plan—but here you’re also taking into consideration the legal aspect of entrepreneurship.

 Starting a business is tricky, and there are so many “landmines” and traps you can fall into if you’re not careful.
 Legal problems can arise, especially because newer entrepreneurs rarely take the law into account.
-They can have problems with trademarks or negotiations or contracts, etc.
+They can have issues with trademarks or negotiations or contracts, etc.

-When it comes to business planning, it’s better to avoid legal problems than solve them.
+When it comes to business planning, it’s better to avoid legal problems than solving them.
 You’re going to need an attorney for both of these scenarios, so might as well steer clear of potential problems by consulting a lawyer as you make your business plan.